Crypto Tax-Friendly Countries: Moving to Portugal

 - Receiving payment in cryptocurrency triggers a tax event

-If you are looking for specific tax information I recommend reaching out to a tax professional, or refer to our article From Beaches to Bitcoin, written by our friends over at Crypto Tax Portugal for specific information.
+If you are looking for specific tax information I recommend reaching out to a tax professional or referring to our article From Beaches to Bitcoin, written by our friends over at Crypto & Taxes Portugal for specific information.

 Moving to Portugal: Pros and Cons